API Docs#

 An object of class

-containing all data of interest.
+pandas.DataFramecontaining all data of interest.

 Examples

-import galah galah.search_all(apis="Australia")
+import galah galah.search_all(apis='Australia')

 Look up taxonomic names before downloading data from the ALA, using

-allows users to disambiguate homonyms (i.e. where the same name refers to taxa in different clades) prior to downloading data.- Parameters:
+atlas_occurrences(),atlas_species()oratlas_counts().
+Taxon information returned bysearch_taxa()may be passed to thetaxaargument ofatlasfunctions.search_taxa()allows users to disambiguate homonyms (i.e. where the same name refers to taxa in different clades) prior to downloading data.- Parameters:

 taxa (string) – one or more scientific names to search.